04/12/2019 Amendment approved by Chancellor

 - any biohazardous agent which will be introduced into any animal,

-- any large scale production of viable organisms containing recombinant DNA, or with the potential to produce toxic or hazardous substances (as defined by NIH Guidelines Section III-D-6 and Appendix K).
-(NIH Guidelines September 2009), or
+- any large scale production of viable organisms containing recombinant or synthetic nucleic acid molecules, or with the potential to produce toxic or hazardous substances (as defined in the current version of the NIH Guidelines, or

-- any possession, use, or transfer of the select agents listed on the CDC-APHIS NSAR.
-(HHS Select Agents and Toxins 42 CFR Part 73: USDA Biological Agents and Toxins 9 CFR Part 121 or Plant Pathogens (7 CFR Part 331).
+- any possession, use, or transfer of the select agents listed on the current National Select Agents and Toxins Registry, which includes HHS Select Agents and Toxins (42 CFR Part 73), USDA Biological Agents and Toxins (9 CFR Part 121), or Plant Pathogens (7 CFR Part 331).

-- The Institutional Biosafety Committee will minimize the risks to the health, safety, and well being of laboratory employees, the public, and the environment regarding the use of biohazardous agents, non-exempt recombinant DNA molecules, and large-scale production of recombinant DNA molecules.
+- The Institutional Biosafety Committee will minimize the risks to the health, safety, and wellbeing of laboratory employees, the public, and the environment regarding the use of biohazardous agents, non-exempt recombinant or synthetic nucleic acid molecules, and large-scale production of recombinant or synthetic nucleic acid molecules.

-- The Institutional Biosafety Committee recommends policies to guide Principal investigators, the biosafety officer, the Office of Compliance, and Environmental Health and Safety in the administration of the university’s Biosafety Program with regard to the acquisition, use, transfer, storage, disinfection, disposal of agents, and emergency response procedures for all biosafety activities.
-The Institutional Biosafety Committee shall ensure that such activities meet standards of good practice consistent with safety of personnel, the general public, and the environment in ways that best facilitate relevant research or teaching activities at the university.
+- The Institutional Biosafety Committee recommends policies to guide Principal investigators, the biosafety officer, the NMSU offices of Research Integrity and Compliance, and Environmental Health, Safety and Risk Management in the administration of the university’s biosafety program with regard to the acquisition, use, transfer, storage, disinfection, disposal of agents, and emergency response procedures for all biosafety activities.
+The Institutional Biosafety Committee must ensure that such activities meet best practices standards consistent with safety of personnel, the general public, and the environment, in ways that best facilitate relevant research or teaching activities at the university.

 - The Institutional Biosafety Committee is vested with the authority to comprehensively review, and approve research applications with or without modifications, or withhold approval of all or any part of an application with regard to biological aspects of the research or activity.
 The Institutional Biosafety Committee may make recommendations for corrective action on protocols.

 - If the biosafety officer’s review of a suspected or alleged violation of any university policy, rule or procedure, or of any external regulation that involves “biosafety activities” indicates that the violation is of a serious or continuing nature, the biosafety officer will report such to the Institutional Biosafety Committee.
 The Institutional Biosafety Committee holds the authority to suspend any project in which serious or continuing violations have been reported.
 The Institutional Biosafety Committee will notify and coordinate with the affected investigator to rectify the situation.
-If further action is needed, the Institutional Biosafety Committee will inform the Office of Compliance, which will comply with appropriate federal agency reporting requirements.
+If further action is needed, the Institutional Biosafety Committee will inform Research Administrative Services, which will comply with appropriate federal agency reporting requirements.

-- The Institutional Biosafety Committee shall periodically review the effectiveness of the Biosafety Program and make recommendations for improvements.
+- The Institutional Biosafety Committee annually reviews the effectiveness of the Biosafety Program and makes recommendations to the vice president for research.

 PART 7: RADIATION SAFETY COMMITTEE